-The Audit and CG Committee has considered and selected EL Business Advisory Co., Ltd. to be an independent internal auditor for 2022 as well as approved the internal audit scope and plan for the year 2022 whereas the internal auditor shall report the result directly to the Audit and CG Committee.
+The Audit and CG Committee has considered and selected EL Business Advisory Co., Ltd. to be an independent internal auditor for 2023 as well as approved the internal audit scope and plan for the year 2023 whereas the internal auditor shall report the result directly to the Audit and CG Committee.

-Review of the Company's compliance with the laws regarding securities and stock exchange, requirements of the Stock Exchange of Thailand or laws relevant to the Company's business The Audit and CG Committee has reviewed if the Company has in place the processes to ensure that the operations are in compliance with the laws regarding securities and stock exchange, requirements of the Stock Exchange of Thailand and the Securities and Exchange Commission as well as laws relevant to the Company's business.
+Review of the Company's compliance with the laws regarding securities and stock exchange, requirements of the Stock Exchange of Thailand or laws relevant to the Company's business securities and stock exchange, requirements of the Stock Exchange of Thailand and the Securities and Exchange Commission as well as laws relevant to the Company's business.